Local VCN Peering Through an Upgraded DRG

 This scenario is only available to an upgraded DRG.

-If you are using the legacy DRG, you can peer two VCNs in the same region using Local Peering Gateways (LPG) as described in the scenario Local VCN Peering using Local Peering Gateways.
-Peering two VCNs in the same region through a DRG gives you more flexibility in your routing and simplified management but comes at the cost of microseconds increase in latency due to routing traffic through a virtual router, the DRG.
+If you're using the legacy DRG, you can peer two VCNs in the same region using Local Peering Gateways (LPG) as described in the scenario Local VCN Peering using Local Peering Gateways.
+Peering two VCNs in the same region through a DRG gives you more routing flexibility and simplified management but comes at the cost of microseconds increase in latency because the traffic routes through a virtual router, the DRG.

 This sample scenario peers two VCNs.
-Before you attempt to implement this scenario, be sure that:
+Before you implement this scenario, be sure that:

 Peering VCNs in different tenancies requires more IAM policies for cross-tenancy authorization.
 See IAM Policies for Routing Between VCNs for details on the permissions needed.
 When you attach a VCN in a different region to a DRG, use the steps in Attaching a DRG to a VCN in a Different Tenancy.
 Most of the steps in this scenario assume the DRG and both VCNs are in the same tenancy.